 The mechanism used to hold down the filter paper is not efficient.
 The filter paper leaks.
 Improvements have been made to this design, however.

 The hopper is not made to be filled with a solution, you must slowly add as you filter.

-Filling the hopper makes the machine top heavy, and it becomes dangerous.
-It easily tops over.
+Filling the hopper makes the machine top heavy, and it becomes dangerous as it easily tops over.

 It is made of steel that will quickly warm your solution.